harshkasyap/harshkasyap.github.io/index.md

   <div class="section-title">🎓 Education</div>
   <p class="highlight-text">
-    I received my Ph.D. in Computer Science from <strong>IIT Patna, India</strong> in 2023, under the supervision of <a href="https://www.iitp.ac.in/~som/">Prof. Somanath Tripathy</a>.
+    I received my Ph.D. in Computer Science from <strong>IIT Patna, India</strong> in 2023, under the supervision of <a target="_blank" href="https://www.iitp.ac.in/~som/">Prof. Somanath Tripathy</a>.
 My thesis focused on security and privacy in federated learning.
   </p>

   <div class="section-title">🌿 A Bit More About Me</div>